Introduction To Tickets (updated)

 # Multiple Ticket Items

-If you are selling sponsorships, and they include admission tickets as one of the perks, the sponsorships should be created as Tickets items.
+If you are selling sponsorships, and they include admission tickets as one of the perks, these types of sponsorships should be created as Tickets items.
+See our Sponsor Concepts section for more information.

 # Offering Discounts